 Jesse Frost is a writer and vegetable farmer in Southern Kentucky, where he lives with his wife and two children on their farm, Rough Draft Farmstead.
 Read more of Jesse’s work here.

 1. Wheelbarrow Harvest Cart (pictured above)

 Harvest carts can be quite useful on big harvest days.
 Unfortunately, we’ve never gotten around to building one.
 Instead, we harvest into bins or totes and stack those in an old wheelbarrow to haul out of the field.

-However, on sunny days, this can be hard on the vegetables, so we’ve taken to modifying our wheelbarrow to include a detachable umbrella for sun protection, along with some hooks for knives and snips.
+However, on sunny days, this can be hard on the vegetables, so we’ve devised a hack: We modified our wheelbarrow to include a detachable umbrella for sun protection, along with some hooks for knives and snips.
 Originally, we planned to make the umbrella have a permanent spot that we could put it in as needed, but because the sun is not always in a permanent spot itself, we realized we needed to make it mobile.
 Using a large clip or vice, we can easily adjust the umbrella however we need.

 2. Foliar Spray Strainer